Spigell/zabbix-hosts/README.md

 ## host

-ip or dns name of zabbix server.
+IP or dns name of zabbix server.
 Obligatory.

 ## output